 Our proven program has been preparing nurses for nearly 60 years.
 At Creighton, you’ll take a broad range of classes in various disciplines to receive a more comprehensive education.
 Community involvement is paramount to your experience at Creighton.
 You’ll gain hands-on experience and further develop your critical thinking, decision-making and communication skills through nursing clinicals and a preceptorship.

 Well-educated nurses are in high demand.
 As a bachelor’s prepared nurse, you’ll be presented with a myriad of career opportunities.
-Creighton College of Nursing graduates earn an average annual salary of $48,000 and, within 9 months of graduation, 100% are employed.

 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 26% increase in nursing positions created through 2020, reflecting more than 712,000 new nurse positions.
 Only 3 out of 5 nurses work in hospitals.
 Nurses also work in schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health, government and social service agencies, and research.